Murder trial shown footage of shot being fired which killed Lyra McKee

 Footage from the final moments of Lyra McKee’s life has been shown at the trial of three men accused of murdering the journalist.

-Video footage of shots being fired, including the shot which killed Ms McKee, were played during the trial at Belfast Crown Court on Friday.
+Police video of a gunman firing a handgun, including the shot which killed Ms McKee, was played during the trial at Belfast Crown Court on Friday.

 Ms McKee, 29, died after being struck in the head by a bullet as she stood close to police vehicles while observing rioting in the Creggan area of Londonderry on the night of April 18 2019.